OhmekoOcampo/WorkingWithJavascript/README.md

-# WorkingWithEventsJS
+# WorkingWithEvent
-Trying to Understand How Events Work in JavaScript
+Trying to Understand How Events Work in JavaScript.